The Math of Portugal Golden Visa Fund Fees: Why '1.5%' Rarely Means 1.5%

 The 10-Minute Comparison Checklist

-Confirm the management fee — and what it's charged on.
-If the base isn't clear, that's already a disclosure problem.
+Confirm the management fee and the base it is charged on.
+If the base is not clear, the fee is not comparable.

-Treat performance fees as 'not comparable' until mechanics are clear: hurdle rate, high-water mark, crystallization timing, how profits are defined, and whether costs are netted before carry.
+Treat performance fees as not comparable until the mechanics are clear: hurdle rate, high-water mark, catch-up, crystallization timing, profit definition, and whether costs are netted before carry.

-Judge disclosure quality as a first-class metric.
-A simple disclosure grade (A through D) can be more informative than a 'low-fee' claim.
+Give disclosure quality its own score.
+A simple A/B/C/D disclosure grade can be more useful than a low-fee claim.

-You don't need a spreadsheet masterpiece.
-You need consistency.
+You do not need a spreadsheet masterpiece.
+You need one rule applied consistently across every fund.

 The Biggest Red Flags in Fee Disclosure